dart-lang/site-www/src/web/js-interop.md

 so development and production web compilers won't behave as differently as before.

+* **Clarity:** Static interop takes a step towards making JS interop more idiomatic in Dart, and making the boundary between the two languages more visible.
+For example, it enforces that JS classes are not meant to be mixed with Dart (e.g. no dynamic calls, JS interop types cannot be implemented as a Dart class).
-* **Clarity:** JS interop uses Dart syntax in non-Dart contexts, which can be cognitively challenging.
-Static interop doesn't solve this yet, but the upcoming integration with inline-classes will help make interop more idiomatic.
+We expect upcoming integration with inline-classes will help make interop even more idiomatic.

 You can implement static interop using the `package:js` annotation `@staticInterop`.